January 14–17, 2022 North American winter storm

-The January 14–17, 2022 North American winter storm brought widespread impacts and wintry precipitation across large sections of eastern North America and parts of Canada.
+In mid-January 2022, a significant winter storm, unofficially referred to as Winter Storm Izzy by The Weather Channel and described as a "Saskatchewan Screamer", brought widespread impacts and wintry precipitation across large sections of eastern North America and parts of Canada.
 Forming out of a shortwave trough on January 13, it first produced a swath of snowfall extending from the High Plains to the Midwestern United States.
 The storm eventually pivoted east and impacted much of the Southern United States from January 15–16 before shifting north into Central Canada, the Mid-Atlantic states, and the Northeastern United States.
-The system, named Winter Storm Izzy by The Weather Channel, was described as a "Saskatchewan Screamer".

 Several states in the Southeast declared states of emergencies ahead of the storm, including as North Carolina, South Carolina, Georgia, and Virginia.
 Snowfall totals of up to 1 ft were observed across much of the affected areas in the High Plains and Central United States, with the storm bringing gusty winds and numerous power outages in its wake.
 The system also spawned seven tornadoes in Florida, one of which was an EF2 that resulted in three injuries.
 Ice storm conditions were observed in the Southeastern states, while snowfall amounts in excess of 2 ft were reported across Northeast Ohio.
 Large areas of Southern Ontario received 33-55 cm of snow, in some places at rates of over 10 cm per hour, resulting in the closure of some highways, and impacting transit services in some areas.